FFede0/RL4CC/RL4CC/algorithms/README.md

 General details about the algorithms configuration are provided in the configurations [README](../config_files/README.md#ray-algorithm-configuration) file.
-Specific parameters related to the MAPPO implementation are instead reported below.
+Additional details on the MAPPO implementation are instead reported below.

 ## MAPPO